 In this second installment of “It’s All About the User,” we discuss how to effectively monitor the user experience in Citrix and virtual desktop infrastructures to maintain top performance and user satisfaction.
-For a complete breakdown of what constitutes good user experience in Citrix/VDI, see our first article in the series.
+For a complete breakdown of what constitutes good user experience in Citrix/VDI, see our

 Common Approaches for User Experience Monitoring

 There are four main approaches for tracking the user experience in Citrix/VDI infrastructures:

 In this approach, software agents are deployed on each client device (laptops, desktops, thin clients), which record traffic to and from the device.
 Analyzing traffic metrics, performance reports highlighting the user experience can be produced.
 Depending on the capabilities of the agents, the reports can be granular and most aspects of user experience can be tracked.
 Aternity is a performance-monitoring vendor whose technology uses this approach.

 Deploying agents on every client device is not always practical or preferred, so software or hardware probes deployed on the network can be used instead to analyze packets transmitted by clients and from the servers.
 This data can then be used to analyze the VDI or Citrix user experience.
 ExtraHop is an example of technology that employs this approach.